Kalia2538/ComputerGaming2025/README.md

 ### Additions
 * Player movement has been improved, using arrow keys
 * The player can take the customer’s order by clicking UI buttons, and write down the order on a “notepad” UI input element
-* We have experimented with various post-processing effects in the kitchen scene, including Morning Light, Night Mode, Rainy Day, and Warm Cafe Profile
+* We have experimented with various post-processing effects in the kitchen scene, including Morning Light, Night Mode, Rainy Day, and Warm Cafe Profile.
+To test this, in the kitchen scene, press "m", which will switch between the different views.
+  * In our next iteration, we will make these profiles more robust, translating to the cafe scene as well.
+  * We also hope to make the background more detailed so the user is not just placed "in a void" but in some scenery context.
+We hope these profiles will coincide with the background as well.
 * We have implemented various visual effects, including steam and smoke for making coffee, and sparkle effects in the kitchen and during customer interaction